 The following section describes using electric vehicle routing in Apple Maps.

 If you’ve followed the steps laid out in the previous section, your vehicle’s routing app should now be communicating with the Apple Maps app.
 Thankfully, there isn’t much left to do before you can actually use the electric vehicle routing feature in the Maps app on your device.

-You just request driving directions in Maps like you normally would and the app will automatically keep track of your current charge.
-Maps knows what type of charger works for your vehicle so it only routes you to compatible stations when it’s time to recharge.
+You just request driving directions in Maps like you normally would, and the app will automatically keep track of your current charge.
+The Maps app knows what type of charger works for your vehicle, so it only routes you to compatible stations when it’s time to recharge.

 Here’s Apple’s description of how it works:

 By analyzing elevation changes along the route and other factors, Maps identifies appropriate charging stations along the way.
 If you drive until your charge gets too low, Maps offers to route you to the nearest charging station.

 But can you use the feature with multiple cars?